 Another factor affecting the SN2 reaction is the nature of the leaving group.
 Because the reaction involves the expulsion of the leaving group, with the group eventually bearing a negative charge, the best leaving group will be the ones that can best stabilize a negative charge in the transition state.
 If the leaving group can stabilize the negative charge well, the lower the energy requirement will be involved in the transition state and the more rapid the reaction will be.
 Weak bases as the leaving group produce faster reactions.

 Rates of SN2 reactions are strongly affected by the solvent.
 Polar protic solvents, like water and methanol, are not usually used for SN2 reactions as a formation of hydrogen bond inhibits the immediate attack of the nucleophile to the target carbon.
 Polar aprotic solvents, like acetonitrile, are able to raise the ground-state energy of the nucleophile by solvating metal cations resulting to greater nucleophilicity of the anions.

 This is a type of nucleophilic substitution reaction where the reaction is unimolecular; that is the reaction only depends on the concentration of the alkyl halide.
-Unlike in SN2 where the reaction is 1 step, SN2 reaction proceeds in 2 steps and involve the formation of a carbocation intermediate.
+Unlike in SN2 where the reaction is in 1 step, the SN1 reaction proceeds in 2 steps and involves the formation of a carbocation intermediate.
 The first step of the reaction involves the spontaneous generation of a carbocation intermediate and the leaving group with a negative charge.
 The nucleophile then interacts with the carbocation forming the final substituted product.